Nelson Carbon Project

 Project Information:

-The Nelson Carbon Project is a soil carbon sequestration project located approximately 5km northwest of the township of Beaufort in Western Victoria.
-Registered in July 2025, the project covers a project area of 64.85 hectares.
+Nelson Carbon Project is a Soil Carbon project located approximately 4km northwest of Beaufort in the Pyrenees Shire of central-west Victoria, roughly 45km northwest of Ballarat.
+It was registered on July 21, 2025, and covers an area of 64.85 hectares.